-Spiky Oreo Dory are very similar to Black Oreo Dory but are generally slightly smaller in size, and have larger dorsal and ventral spikes.
+Black Oreo Dory are very similar to Spiky Oreo Dory but are generally slightly larger in size, and have larger dorsal and ventral spikes.

 The flesh is firm and white.